EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ![[ExternalKnowledgeExample1.png]]

 Released table is $4$-anonymized but suppose that an adversary knows that Harry, born in $64$ and living in area $94139$, is in the table.
-This helps discover that Harry belongs to the second group and, therefozre, that Harry has aids with confidence $\frac{1}{4}$.
+This helps discover that Harry belongs to the second group and, therefore, that Harry has aids with confidence $\frac{1}{4}$.

 ![[ExternalKnowledgeExample2.png]]